 A year later, her right leg and left hand were also amputated.

 Besides diabetes, Mdm Rahimah, 59 years old, also suffers from other chronic illnesses including high cholesterol, high blood pressure, and kidney failure.

-In Zakat Contribution to keep her illnesses stable and in check, Mdm Rahimah has to be injected with insulin thrice daily, undergo dialysis once a week at the National Kidney Foundation (NKF), and take multiple medications.
+In order to keep her illnesses stable and in check, Mdm Rahimah has to be injected with insulin thrice daily, undergo dialysis three times a week at the National Kidney Foundation (NKF), and take multiple medications.

 On top of that, she also has to undergo health check-ups at least twice a month at Tan Tock Seng Hospital (TTSH).

 Mdm Rahimah was a mother of two and she used to stay with his eldest son in a two-room flat that she owned.